 When the discovered asteroid belongs with high probability to the class of Near Earth Objects, follow-up observations must be done extremely fast to ensure it is not subsequently lost.
 Therefore the Minor Planet Center had listed this new NEO candidate immediately as Schw684 (the discoverer’s reported designation) onto the Near Earth Objects Confirmation webpage to inform other Observatories as quickly as possible.
 But the high star density in the area of the new object made follow-up observations very difficult.

 Detail of 5×5 arc minutes, unedited original field has 47×47 arc minutes

 credit: DLR / S. Hellmich & S. Mottola

-Fortunately a week after discovery the confirmation succeed by Stephan Hellmich and Stefano Mottola at the Calar Alto Observatory in Spain.
+Fortunately a week after discovery the confirmation succeed by Stephan Hellmich and Stefano Mottola using the 1.2m reflector at the Calar Alto Observatory in Spain.
 On 2015 February 7. the discovery was published in the Minor Planet Electronic Circular and the result of orbit determination showed that 2015 BK515 is a hazardous Asteroid, which can approach the Earth closer than about 7 million km.